 WIRELESS WIDE AREA NETWORK (WAN) PRODUCTS

-Wireless WAN is a kind of broadband hardware that provide wireless links between 2 or more locations and handle data, voice and video applications.
+Wireless WAN is a kind of broadband hardware that provides wireless links between 2 or more locations and handles data, voice, and video applications.
 Wireless communications solve many problems associated with traditional cables and fiber optics.
-Wireless capabilities, speed, and reliability have vastly improved and in some cases is the only solution.
-Wireless communications typically have 3 main topologies which include Point to Point, Multi-Point and Mesh networks.
-Major wireless technologies include OFDM, MIMO, WiMAX and LTE.
-Other popular technologies include Millimeter-wave and free space optics (Laser).
-Wireless WAN and broadband hardware can support IP, Serial and TDM interfaces.
+Wireless capabilities, speed, and reliability have vastly improved and, in some cases, are the only solution.
+Wireless communications typically have 3 main topologies, which include point-to-point, Multi-Point, and Mesh networks.
+Major wireless technologies include OFDM, MIMO, WiMAX, and LTE.
+Other popular technologies include Millimeter-wave and free-space optics (Laser).
+Wireless WAN and broadband hardware can support IP, serial, and TDM interfaces.

 Wireless Backhaul

-Wireless backhaul products are typically used for stationary wireless data, voice and/or video connections between two locations.
+Wireless backhaul products are typically used for stationary wireless data, voice, and/or video connections between two locations.
 Distances are between a few miles/kilometers to 120 kilometers.
 In some applications, two links are put back to back for even longer distances.
 Wireless backhaul can support IP, E1, T1, T3, OC-3, and STM-1 depending on the radio, distance, and application.
 Frequencies are licensed or unlicensed.
-Wireless backhaul uses more advanced technologies like OFDM, MIMIO, WiMAX and LTE for performance and reliability in open terrain.
+Wireless backhaul uses more advanced technologies like OFDM, MIMO, WiMAX, and LTE for performance and reliability in open terrain.

 Multi-point

-Mult-point is a type of wireless WAN that allows a central point to aggregate Ethernet bridging from two or more remote sites via wireless communications.
+Multi-point is a type of wireless WAN that allows a central point to aggregate Ethernet bridging from two or more remote sites via wireless communications.
 Distances are typically up to 25km(15 miles) depending on the technology used.
-In traditional Multi-point wireless access points, the remote CPE's (customer premise equipment) will contend for its ability to send data to the access point.
+In traditional Multi-point wireless access points, the remote CPE's (customer premises equipment) will contend for their ability to send data to the access point.
 This type of broadband hardware is very cost-effective for data that is not time-sensitive.
-With applications where data is time-sensitive and requires a predetermined amount of bandwidth to operate correctly, there are wireless access points that contain 2 or more separate radios integrated into a single housing that operate like independent point to point systems.
-This allows the user to guarantee what bandwidth they will have, low latency for time-sensitive data but visually look just like a traditional multi-point wireless system.
+With applications where data is time-sensitive and requires a predetermined amount of bandwidth to operate correctly, there are wireless access points that contain 2 or more separate radios integrated into a single housing that operate like independent point-to-point systems.
+This allows the user to guarantee what bandwidth they will have, low latency for time-sensitive data, but visually look just like a traditional multi-point wireless system.

 WiMax